qbetterk/final-project-torchfly/meeting-notes/meeting-notes.md

 In the next week, we plan to:
 * finish building the distributed file system
-* implementing the call back system based on the training framework
+* start to implement the call back system based on the training framework
+* disscuss about how to build the preemption handler and start to implement it